WHAT IS SPARTANS VS ZOMBIES?

 We also have an Unofficial Facebook Group!
 It’s run by the players, not us.

-We’re the people with blue bandannas.
+During the game, we’re the people with blue or purple bandannas.